 Step one: Gather information

-The first step is an equal pay audit.
-Gather information about what employees are paid.
+The first step is to carry out an equal pay audit and gather information about what employees are paid.
 Guidance from the Equality and Human Rights Commission recommends that employers should gather information about their pay and grading arrangements, job evaluation scheme, payroll system, HR information systems and occupational segregation.